 The Audemars Piguet Foundation has been contributing since 1992 to the cause of worldwide forest conservation through environmental protection and youth awareness-raising endeavours.

 The Board of the Audemars Piguet Foundation is chaired by Mrs Jasmine Audemars, daughter of Jacques-Louis Audemars, who initiated the Foundation in 1992.
-It benefits from the scientific cooperation of the International Union for Conservation of Nature (IUCN), an organization comprising almost 1,000 governmental and non-governmental members, all responsible for conservation issues.

 The Swiss NGO ProAct Network believes a motivated rural community is the best defence against the destruction of biodiversity.
 This conviction guided a project funded by the Audemars Piguet Foundation in Ranobe, to the south-east of the island.